macroscian/guermantes/content/post/2020-04-18-why-guermantes.md

 Most posts on here won't be on this theme, but I may well dot the more scientific/mathematical posts with more meandering thoughts on some of my favourite cultural references.
-And the '.xyz' part of the site name represents my three of my favourite mathematical symbols.
+And the '.xyz' part of the site name represents three of my favourite mathematical symbols.